 Years of living in Paris turned me into a culture and museum addict.
 I went everywhere and saw everything.
 There was so much to see too!
 But there is no one general museum card in Paris, which is a real shame.
 I had yearly cards for the Louvre and the Pompidou, but what was really needed was a card to see all the museums.
 What a shame.

-In The Netherlands, I quickly heard about the national Museum Card and I have had one for years now.
+In The Netherlands, I quickly heard about the national Museum Card, and I have had one for years now.
 It is hands down the best value for getting a lot of culture in your life.
-For adults, it is under 65 Euros for a full year.
-I easily covered that cost in the first week with a visit to the Rijks, The Van Gogh and the Stedelijk museums.
-And, because I have the card I use it to discover many more great museums.
+For adults, it is under 65 Euros for an entire year.
+That is easily covered in the first week with a visit to the Rijks, The Van Gogh and the Stedelijk museums.
+And, because I have the card, I use it to discover many more great museums.

-Another great reason for having it is to see all the fabulous temporary exhibitions that happen during the year.
-These are of such great quality, that you will most likely want to visit them more than once anyway.
-This is especially true for the larger museums that rely on impressive temporary exhibitions to pull more people in.
+Another excellent reason for having it is to see all the fabulous temporary exhibitions that happen during the year.
+These are of such excellent quality that you will most likely want to visit them more than once anyway.
+This is especially true for the more prominent museums that rely on impressive temporary exhibitions to attract more people.
 As mentioned earlier, you can use the card in over 400 museums.
 That’s more than enough, even for a culture vulture like me.